 After hemp oil has been extracted or pressed from the stalks, leaves, and flowers, the biomass of the plant is left, still containing smaller amounts of oils plus other benefits.

 In the last newsletter, I shared my two-year journey to learn about cannabidiol, commonly known as CBD.
 There is a lot of marketing on CBD, which is a member of the family of cannabinoids found in cannabis plants — both the hemp and the marijuana varieties.
 Cannabinoids are also found in other plants such as kale and broccoli.

 CBD from hemp is often sold with claims that it is a miracle drug and can treat everything from Lyme disease to cancer.
 The flood of health claims makes CBD sound like more of a snake oil tonic from the 1800s sold by a traveling medicine show.
 The fact is, CBD is not a miracle cure…but it can provide important health benefits that begin with the cannabinoid receptor sites in the body.

-The most common form of CBD is an extracted oil; however, BioStar has learned the benefits of using the hemp flowers, stems, and leaves, which naturally contain CBD.
+Although the most common form of CBD is an extracted oil, BioStar has learned the benefits of using the hemp flowers, stems, and leaves, which naturally contain CBD.

 The endocannabinoid system